ValuEngine Lowers NF Energy Saving (NASDAQ:BIMI) to Strong Sell

-ValuEngine lowered shares of NF Energy Saving (NASDAQ:BIMI) from a sell rating to a strong sell rating in a research report sent to investors on Tuesday, ValuEngine reports.
+ValuEngine lowered shares of NF Energy Saving (NASDAQ:BIMI) from a sell rating to a strong sell rating in a research report report published on Monday, ValuEngine reports.

 NF Energy Saving Company Profile